 - 1-Second Rollback - if any error is detected while resizing partition, it automatically reverts server to original status in a flash.
 If it happens, your server could back online immediately without damage.

 In addition, it is 30% to 300% faster because of the advanced file-moving algorithm.

 When extending Server 2016 partition, check if there's free unused space in any other volumes on the same disk.
 If yes, follow the steps below.

-Steps to increase partition size of C drive in Windows Server 2016:
+Steps to increase disk space of C drive in Windows Server 2016:

 - Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag left border towards right in the pop-up window.
 (Or enter an amount in the box of Unallocated space before)

 - Right click C: drive and select Resize/Move Volume again, drag the right border towards right to combine Unallocated space.

 - Click Apply on top left to execute.
 (Any operations before this step only work in virtual mode.)

 - The steps are similar if you want to increase disk space of a data volume, for example how to extend D drive.

-- If you want to extend C drive with non-adjacent partition such as E, there's an additional step to move partition D rightwards.
+- If you want to extend C drive with non-adjacent partition (such as E in my server), there's an additional step to move partition D to the right.

-- If you want to increase partition size in RAID arrays, there's no difference.
-Note: do not break array or do any operations to raid controller
+- If you want to increase RAID partition size in Server 2016/2019/2022, there's no difference.
+Note: do not break array or do any operations to RAID controller

-- If there's no available free space on the same disk, you can copy disk to a larger one and increase partition size with additional disk space.
+- If there's no available free space on the same disk, you can copy disk to a larger one and increase partition size with extra disk space.

 - Expand virtual disk size for VMware VMDK and Hyper-V VHD/VHDX.
 Then additional space will be shown as Unallocated at the end of original disk.